JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

-In this chapter, we discover how to feature webpack and NPM in a straightforward shiny project.
+In this chapter, we discover how to feature webpack and NPM in a straightforward Shiny project.
 The idea is not to build a complex application, only to find out how one might go about bringing them into an R project and observe some of their benefits (and potential issues).

-There is a lot of depth to NPM and webpack; we only touch upon the surface here so we can obtain a basic setup for a shiny application.
+There is a lot of depth to NPM and webpack; we only touch upon the surface here so we can obtain a basic setup for a Shiny application.
 We'll eventually go into slightly more details as this part of the book progress, but it will by no means fully explore the realm of webpack.
 It's always a good idea to take a look at the [official documentation](https://webpack.js.org/) to get a better picture of the technology.

 ## Installation {#webpack-intro-install}